openpaperwork/pyinsane/README.md

 ### Other examples

-The scripts ./scan.py and ./list\_all.py contains more detailed examples.
+The folder 'examples' contains more detailed examples.
-For instance, ./scan.py shows how to get pieces of a scan as it goes.
+For instance, examples/scan.py shows how to get pieces of a scan as it goes.

+To run one of these scripts, run:

+	python -m examples.[script] [args]

+For instance

+	python -m examples.scan toto.png

 ## Licence